lirantal/daloradius/README.docker-standalone.md

-# run freeradius as a standalone container
+# run daloradius as a standalone container
 ## prerequisite

 1. mysql server and freeradius (in docker or on-premise) server that has been configured properly